Grumlen/Notes/CSS3-Missing-Manual.md

 Colors can be specified in hexadecimal, RGB, RGBA, HSL, HSLA, and named formats.

+Capitalization can be controlled with the text-transform: property, while font-variant: can be used for special effects and text-decoration can be used to add lines above, below, or through text. letter-spacing: and word-spacing: control the spaces in text. text-shadow: RIGHT DOWN BLUR COLOR can be used to add text shadows. line-height: can be used to control spacing between lines of text, and text-align: controls the left, right, center, and justified positions. text-indent: will indent lines of text.

 ##Chapter 7

+Margin is the space between elements, and will always default to ONLY the highest margin.
+Padding is the space between content and border.

+border-radius: is used to round the corners on borders. box-shadow: is used to add a shadow to a box, with inset being added as a value to have the shadow appear inside the box.
+Also, box-sizing: border-box allows you to define the width while including the padding and border, but not the margin. overflow: can be used with the visible, scroll, auto, or hidden values to tell a browser what to do with content that is too large to fit inside of a box.

 ##Chapter 8

+In general it is preferable to use a background image rather than the img tag in html to add an image when possible.
+Tiling of background images can be used to control appearance, and multiple background images can be used at the same time, such as using 3 images with 1 tiling vertically to create a "scroll" that resizes to fit content. background-attachment: fixed can be used to ensure a background image does not move when the user scrolls down the page.

+The linear-gradient(START, COLOR1, COLOR2, etc.) value can be used to create gradients as a background when combined with the background-image: property.
+Lengths can be added to the colors to denote how far along the image the color should change. repeating-linear-gradient() can be use to create a repeating gradient.
+Radial gradients can also be created by replacing the "linear."

 ##Chapter 9

 ##Chapter 10